 - (c) Whether or not the applicant's responses obtained in the telephone interview will be made part of the application and used to contest the policy. - (d) Whether or not a script is used during the telephone interview.
-See Section V.B.4 of this Outline for requirements if a script is used. - (e) Confirmation that any questions asked during a telephone interview that do not appear on a signed application form will not be used to contest the policy. - (f) Confirmation that if questions other than those that appear on the application form are asked during the telephone interview process and coverage is denied or rated other than as applied for due to those responses, that the applicant will be provided with a copy of the questions asked and the responses provided and the opportunity to correct. - (g) Advise how questions asked and responses to the telephone interview are maintained by the insurer (i.e., recorded or otherwise). - (h) The process by which the applicant is given an opportunity to review and revise answers prior to signature. - (i) How and when the applicant's signature is obtained on the completed application. - B.2) All questions asked of the applicant in a telephone interview must be in compliance with all applicable statutes, regulations and circular letters.
-Questions that would be prohibited on an application may not be asked in the telephone interview, whether or not the responses become a part of the application. - B.3) If a follow-up telephone call in conjunction with the application (including paper applications) may occur, the application must so state. - B.4) Scripts Used With Telephone Interviews - (a) When scripts are used to request information of an applicant on the telephone, and the responses to the questions are not signed by the applicant and are not made a part of the application form, the scripts need not be filed with the Department for approval.
+See Section V.B.4 of this Outline for requirements if a script is used. - (e) Confirmation that any questions asked during a telephone interview that do not appear on a signed application form will not be used to contest the policy. - (f) Confirmation that if questions other than those that appear on the application form are asked during the telephone interview process and coverage is denied or rated other than as applied for due to those responses, that the applicant will be provided with a copy of the questions asked and the responses provided and the opportunity to correct. - (g) Advise how questions asked and responses to the telephone interview are maintained by the insurer (i.e., recorded or otherwise).
+See Regulation 152 at 11 NYCRR 243.2. - (h) The process by which the applicant is given an opportunity to review and revise answers prior to signature. - (i) How and when the applicant's signature is obtained on the completed application. - (j) Compliance confirmation with the record retention requirements of Regulation 152 at 11 NYCRR 243.2 - B.2) All questions asked of the applicant in a telephone interview must be in compliance with all applicable statutes, regulations and circular letters.
+Questions that would be prohibited on an application may not be asked in the telephone interview, whether or not the responses become a part of the application. - B.3) Scripts Used With Telephone Interviews - (a) When scripts are used to request information of an applicant on the telephone, and the responses to the questions are not signed by the applicant and are not made a part of the application form, the scripts need not be filed with the Department for approval.
 In this case, information obtained from the applicant pursuant to the telephone script cannot be used to contest coverage.
 Telephone scripts must be maintained by the insurer along with the policy form identification numbers of each application that will be used in conjunction with the script and must be available upon Department request.
 Insurers are required to maintain all information necessary for reconstructing the underwriting of the policy pursuant to Section 243.2(b)(1)(iv) of Regulation 152. - (b) If a script is not used, but an applicant is interviewed via telephone, the insurer must nonetheless comply with the record retention requirements of Section 243.2(b)(1)(iv) of Regulation 152.

-(c) When scripts are used that elicit information from an applicant which is made a part of the application form, the scripts are subject to the Department's prior approval.
+(c) When scripts are used that elicit information from an applicant which is made a part of the application form, the scripts are subject to the Department's prior approval and should be attached under the Form Schedule in SERFF.
 The telephone script must have a separate form identification number in the lower left hand corner.
 Such telephone scripts when submitted for approval must be accompanied by a certification of compliance signed by an officer of the insurer that to the best of the officer's knowledge and belief the telephone script complies with all applicable statutes, regulations and circular letters.
 The Department will rely entirely on the certification of compliance for the approval of the telephone script.